cipherstash/protectphp-ffi/README.md

 **Match Index (`match`)**

 Enables full-text search on encrypted text data using bloom filters.
-Uses the `bf` response field and works with the `eql_v2.bloom_filter()` EQL function.
+Uses the `bf` response parameter and works with the `eql_v2.bloom_filter()` EQL function.
 This index creates bloom filter representations of tokenized text for probabilistic matching.

 Basic usage: